netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   an error to the QUIC(-MP) layer or time out silently.

-## Recommendations for both QUIC-MP and SCION Implementations
+## Recommendations For Both QUIC-MP And SCION Implementations

 - A server should return packets on the same path on which they were received.